Tayyab Ali Dogar: Biography

 In 2011, Vice Admiral Tayyab Ali Dogar was posted as the Vice-Chief of Naval Staff under Admiral Asif Sandila which he served till his retirement on 13 July 2012.

 After retiring from the Navy in 2013, Dogar accepted the presiding position at the Navy League, a lobbying firm, which he continued to serve till his death.

 Death

 Tayyab Ali Dogar died on Tuesday 13 March 2019 in CMH Lahore due to cardiac arrest.
-He is survived by his wife Amna Tayyab and two children, Dua Batul Tayyab and Ibrahim Tayyab Dogar.
+He is survived by his wife, Amna Tayyab and his two children, Dua Batul Tayyab and Ibrahim Tayyab Dogar.